ThinkDataEd/curriculum/docs/unit2/lesson12.md

     **<u>Note:</u>** If a time falls within the school day, it is up to the discretion of the teacher to use this time or not.

-11. Based on the times generated, ask students to set reminders on the [IDS UCLA App](../download/app.md) for the next 6 days.
+11. Based on the times generated, ask students to set reminders on the [IDS ThinkData Ed App](../download/app.md) for the next 6 days.
 Students without a mobile device may set reminders using a method available to them.

 12. Focus students’ attention on the *Stress/Chill* survey questions (you may display the questions on